open-horizon/SDO-support/sample-mfg/README-1.8.md

 ### Build a tar file of the SDO files needed on the device

-1. Now create the small tar file that will be needed on each simulated device:
+1. Create the small tar file that will be needed on each simulated device:

   ```bash
   make sdo_device_binaries_1.8_linux_x64.tar.gz